JetBrains/kotlin/libraries/stdlib/src/Module.md

 The sequence operations can be classified into the following groups regarding their state requirements:

- - _stateless_ – operations like [kotlin.sequences.Sequence.map], [kotlin.sequences.Sequence.filter], which process each element independently;
+ - _stateless_ – operations which require no state and process each element independently like [kotlin.sequences.Sequence.map], [kotlin.sequences.Sequence.filter],
- - _nearly stateless_ – operations which require a small constant amount of state to process an element, for example [kotlin.sequences.Sequence.take] or [kotlin.sequences.Sequence.drop];
+   or require a small constant amount of state to process an element, for example [kotlin.sequences.Sequence.take] or [kotlin.sequences.Sequence.drop];
  - _stateful_ – operations which require a significant amount of state, usually proportional to the number of elements in a sequence.

 If the sequence operation returns another sequence, which is produced lazily, it's called _intermediate_, and otherwise the operation is _terminal_.